 - Speak English.
 Good communication skills in the English language will help you to feel comfortable at Rider much more quickly.
 The more you use English, the more fluent you will become.
 Don’t worry about making mistakes!

-- Join the Conversation Group at The Rider Learning Center.
+- Join the Conversation Group in the Academic Success Center.
 Meet bi-weekly with an English-as-a- Second Language Specialist and other interested international and American students in an informal atmosphere.
 Discuss a variety of topics chosen by the students and improve cultural awareness and communication in a supportive environment (x-5640).

 - Join the International Student Club.
 Meet with international and American students to plan international activities on and off campus (x-7717).

 - Take advantage of the friendship of your International Student Mentor.
 Mentors are current international or domestic student who have offered to provide support to incoming international students during their first year at Rider.
-For more information contact the Center for International Education (x-7717).
+For more information contact the Office of International Education (x-7717).